Axelrod-Python/Axelrod/docs/contributing.rst

 same strategy.
 If you modify the `__repr__` method of player, be sure to add an appropriate test.

-There is also a behaviour dictionary that allows for easy classification of
+There is also a classifier dictionary that allows for easy classification of
-strategies: take a look at the `Strategy Behaviour`_ section for more information.
+strategies: take a look at the `Strategy classification`_ section for more information.